About Tin Sheets

 Chief Canine Officer

 Saxby is the newest addition to the Tin Sheets family.
 Following in the large paw prints of our founding Fine Wine Canine, Finley, he has enthusiastically jumped into the role of Chief Canine Officer.
-From warming our feet under the desk to enforcing regular walk breaks, Saxby is a valuable member of the team.
+From requiring us to walk a minimum of four miles per day to warming our feet under the desk to enforcing regular play breaks, Saxby is a valuable member of the team.

 In his free time, he loves to hike, “assist” with gardening, attempt to sit or stand on every piece of furniture in the house, and is an official SAR K9 with El Paso County (Colorado) Search and Rescue.
 Named for a henchman in the James Bond movie, Diamonds Are Forever, Saxby is sweet, sassy, and always sniffing.